 On March 24, 2024, Extendicare opened Axium JV's new 256-bed Countryside LTC home in Sudbury, Ontario.
-The new home replaces Extendicare's Class C Falconbridge home nearby and its 186 operational beds and 58 ward-style beds that had been taken out of service.
-Subsequent to March 31, 2024, the Company completed the sale of the land and building associated with the Falconbridge home.
-Proceeds from the sale were \$5.3 million, resulting in an estimated gain net of taxes, certain closing and other costs, of \$4.1 million (refer to Note 16 of the unaudited interim condensed consolidated financial statements).
+The new home replaced Extendicare's Class C Falconbridge home nearby, which had 186 operational beds and 58 out-of-service ward-style beds.
+The Company completed the sale of the vacated Falconbridge home on April 30, 2024, for proceeds of \$5.3 million, resulting in a gain net of taxes, certain closing and other costs of \$4.4 million (refer to Note 10 of the unaudited interim condensed consolidated financial statements).

-Subsequent to March 31, 2024, the Company completed the sale of its 256-bed LTC redevelopment project in Orleans, Ontario to Axium JV, for cash proceeds of \$20.1 million net of Extendicare's 15% retained managed interest, holdbacks and closing costs.
-The net book value of the project was \$15.5 million, resulting in an estimated gain, net of taxes, certain closing and other costs, of \$2.5 million.
-The gain is also net of \$0.4 million related to the Company's 15% managed interest in the joint venture (refer to Note 16 of the unaudited interim condensed consolidated financial statements).
-The Company posted a \$2.9 million letter of credit in support of its commitment to fund its 15% equity share into Axium JV in connection with the sale.
+On April 22, 2024, the Company completed the sale of its 256-bed LTC redevelopment project in Orleans, Ontario to Axium JV, for cash proceeds of \$20.1 million, net of Extendicare's 15% retained managed interest of \$0.4 million, holdbacks and closing costs.
+The net book value of the project was \$15.5 million, resulting in a gain net of taxes, certain closing and other costs of \$2.3 million.
+The gain is also net of the Company's \$0.6 million share of the gain for its 15% managed interest in Axium JV (refer to Note 16 of the unaudited interim condensed consolidated financial statements).
+The Company posted a \$2.9 million letter of credit in support of its commitment to fund its 15% equity share in Axium JV in connection with the sale.

-As at May 15, 2024, the Joint Ventures have five LTC redevelopment projects under construction in Ontario, consisting of 1,280 new beds, slated to replace 1,121 Class C beds.
+As at August 12, 2024, the Joint Ventures have five LTC redevelopment projects under construction in Ontario, consisting of 1,280 new beds, slated to replace 1,121 Class C beds.
 Four of the projects are replacing homes owned by Extendicare and the fifth is replacing an existing Revera home that Extendicare is managing.
 The homes are being constructed exclusively with private and semi-private rooms, with substantial improvements in common areas available to the residents.
 For more information refer to "Key Performance Indicators - LTC Projects Under Construction".

-In March 2024, the MLTC announced another time-limited supplemental construction funding subsidy ("CFS") to support redevelopment.
+In March 2024, the Ontario Ministry of Long-Term Care (the "MLTC") announced another time-limited supplemental construction funding subsidy ("CFS") to support redevelopment.
 Similar to the supplemental CFS that expired in August 2023, the new supplement provides an additional \$35.00 per bed per day to the existing base CFS and is available to eligible applicants who receive the government's approval to construct by November 30, 2024.

 While the MLTC continues to demonstrate its commitment to building new LTC homes in Ontario, it has acknowledged that given the delays in redevelopment of the Class C LTC homes, their operating licenses will need to remain in service beyond their current expiration date of June 2025.
-In April 2024, the MLTC sent letters to all Class C home operators asking them to submit notice of their intentions regarding their Class C homes in order to qualify for license extensions of up to five years.
-The Company is seeking license extensions for all its remaining Class C beds.
+In April 2024, the MLTC indicated that all Class C home operators must submit notice of their intentions regarding their Class C homes in order to qualify for license extensions of up to five years.
+The Company has applied for license extensions for all its remaining Class C homes.

 The Company continues to progress its remaining 15 redevelopment projects in Ontario, consisting of 3,032 new or replacement beds that would replace 2,211 Class C beds.
-With the enhanced CFS in place until November 2024, we are readying four new projects to begin construction in 2024, with tendered construction costs and receipt of applicable regulatory approvals largely determining if and when they proceed.
-In addition, the Company has the option to purchase all future Revera LTC redevelopment projects undertaken in connection with Revera's 29 Class C LTC homes currently managed by the Company.
-We are working collaboratively with industry partners and the government to make as many of these projects as possible economically feasible, including the need to address the particular challenges faced by projects in the Greater Toronto Area and in smaller rural markets.
+With the enhanced CFS in place until November 2024, we are focused on advancing three new projects to begin construction in 2024, with final tendered construction costs and receipt of applicable regulatory approvals largely determining if and when they proceed.
+We are working collaboratively with industry partners and the government to make as many of the remaining projects as possible economically feasible, including the need to address the particular challenges faced by projects in the Greater Toronto Area and in smaller rural markets.